Data extracted in April 2026.

 Gender-based violence

 The prevalence of violence varies greatly across the EU.
 However, caution is needed when comparing countries’ official crime statistics.
 Their comparability can be affected, for example, by different legal and criminal justice systems or criminal law and legal definitions such as those concerning offenders, victims or prosecutable age.
-Also, aspects such as the organisation and efficiency of the police, prosecution and courts or recording and reporting systems contribute to cross-country differences [8].
-The limitations of comparability also include the stigma associated with disclosing cases of violence against women in certain settings and to certain people, including to interviewers.
+Also, aspects such as the organisation and efficiency of the police, prosecution and courts, and recording and reporting systems contribute to cross-country differences [8].
+The limitations of comparability also include the stigma associated with disclosing cases of violence against women in certain settings and to certain people, including interviewers.
 In addition, Member States that rank highest in terms of gender equality also tend to report a greater prevalence of violence against women.
-This may indicate a greater awareness and willingness of women in these countries to report violence to the police or to an interviewer [9].
+This may indicate a greater awareness and willingness of women in these countries to report violence to the police or an interviewer [9].

 Education